turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 * *Should I reference my old projects when working on projects this inning?* NO
 * *Should I get a head start on projects?* NO
 * *How should I navigate partner and group work since I've seen a lot of this material before?*
-* *How can I know if I should skip a class or not?* Read through the lesson completely.
+* *How can I know if I should skip a class or not?* If you decide to skip a lesson, you should always read through the lesson on your own.
+We recommend doing this no later than the day before the lesson is scheduled.
 If you can complete all of the activities in the lesson without help, you should feel confident skipping that lesson.
 * *If I skip a class, how should I spend that time?* Check out the **Extra Practice** section!

 <!--
   TO DO: